PAIR-code/llm-comparator/README.md

     "examples": [
         {
             "input_text": "This is a prompt.",
-            "tags": ["Coding"],  # A list of keywords for categorizing prompts "output_text_a": "Response to the prompt from the first model (A)", "output_text_b": "Response to the prompt from the other model (B)", "score": -1.25,  # Score from the judge LLM
+            "tags": ["Math"],  # A list of keywords for categorizing prompts "output_text_a": "Response to the prompt from the first model (A)", "output_text_b": "Response to the prompt from the other model (B)", "score": -1.25,  # Score from the judge LLM